-- What documentation (e.g. glossary, ICT) should I use?
-Will it be helpful?
+- What documentation (e.g. glossary, ICT) did I use?
+Was it helpful?

-- What manipulatives can help me in my task?
+- What manipulatives helped me in my task?

-- Did I estimate correctly the time needed for the activity?
+- Did I estimate the time needed for the activity correctly?

 - Did I plan my work well (e.g. planned short, frequent work sessions; set goals to attain for each session)?

-- What methods should I use to stay on task (e.g. appropriate environment, available materials)?
+- What methods did I use to stay on task (appropriate environment, available materials)?